🔄

 • Talk to friends or family about how you feel.

 • Consult a healthcare provider if symptoms are severe or persistent.
-They may recommend counseling or medication.
+They may recommend counselling or medication.

 How NU U Therapy Treatments Can Help